hiddenkirby/ipfs_ethereum_proof/README.md

+##This project will
+1. upload a file to ipfs
+2. get the hash back from ipfs
+3. use metamask to write the hash to the ethereum blockchain using this contract.
+4. return you a tx receipt

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>